Bookmark and Share

 Next: Local Production, Local Consumption

-Francis Thicke puts his philosophy of organic dairy farming into action, with humane treatment of organic milk cows, and organic agriculture to build soil health, for the finest organic milk.
+Francis Thicke puts his philosphy of organic dairy farming into action, with humane treatment of organic milk cows, and organic agriculture to build soil health, for the finest organic milk.

 Thicke previously used corn as feed, but stopped due to increasing concerns about contamination from genetically engineered corn grown in the area.
 He sees problems with transgenic crops.
 "I think they will fail because we don't have a deep enough knowledge about DNA in an ecological context," he says.